Post

 [footer]

-Each data entry is:
+Each data entry (inside a data block) is:

 1